pausabe/cpl-app/wiki.md

     5. Publish using the OTA updates using the correct release-channel (it must be the one used to publish the current version)
     6. Push the code changes into the master branch

-- Update code & database -> Use expo build with a new release-channel name (prod_channel_47)
+- Update code & database (SDK upgrades not included) -> Use expo build with a new release-channel name (prod_channel_47)
     1. Download the latest database from Deploy website
     2. Copy the database into src/Assets/db/
     3. Update the version name and build number of the manifest (ending in 0, X.X.0)